FOREX-Yen and euro struggle as global stocks soar in risk rally

 LONDON, Sept 9 (Reuters) - The yen fell for the third straight day on Wednesday as a rally in global stock markets sapped demand for safe-haven assets, while the low-yielding euro also weakened as a recent unwinding of risky euro-funded carry trades took a breather.

-Japan’s Nikkei jumped 7.7 percent, posting its biggest single-day gain in nearly seven years, after Prime Minister Shinzo Abe’s comments raised hopes of more fiscal stimulus.
-That set the stage for a 2 percent rally in European stocks with Wall Street also set for a rise.
+Japan’s Nikkei share average jumped 7.7 percent, posting its biggest single-day gain in nearly seven years, after Prime Minister Shinzo Abe’s comments raised hopes of more fiscal stimulus.
+That set the stage for a 2 percent rally in European stocks.

 The euro had been supported in recent weeks as investors unwound risky euro-funded carry trades which involved selling euros to buy high-yielding currencies for better returns.